 - Ham and Cheese Croissant Breakfast Casserole

 Easy Baked Glazed Ham

-- One 10-pound fully cooked spiral cut ham
+- 10 pound bone-in fully cooked spiral cut ham

 - 1 cup brown sugar